theo-keyzer/Core-gen/python/python.md

 and puts a flag on the actor one up in the calling stack.
 The actor with the flag on in the `go_act` function will return this value as positive.
 Then all the calling code will react in the same way as before.
 The break is then for the actor one down.

+There is also a `p_struct2.act` (needs an update and tests) in the `app/bld` that is intended to be used by an standalone app that does not use the `gen.py` and any actor files.
+It has  the `get_list, get_var` functions to get the values from the loaded def files.

+There is no point in expanding the generator to be an app.
+This generator started off as an app that needed the def files, but the way it worked was different.
+Rather generate something new.